knightly-flo/amqutil/README.md

 <h2>Sample command lines</h2>

-<code>amqutil</code> is supplied as a Java JAR file (see the Downloads
-section), and should be invoked like this:
+<code>amqutil</code> is supplied as a Java JAR file (see the Packages section), and should be invoked like this:

 <pre class="codeblock">
 java -jar /path/to/amqutil.jar [command] {options}